Anvang/colorvisionproject-ffatchen/README.md

 ### File Input and Output

 In addition to couting the RGB and grayscale choices, the user chooses a file to write the choices too.
-Since we are writting to a file, the file is opened using ios::app---why app vs write
+Since we are writting to a file, the file is opened using ios::app.
+Append was chosen over ios:writte so we can continue to add to the file without writting over the previous entries.